sashank24/NASA-Turbofan-Predictive-Maintenance/README.md

 inorder to view the full notebook please copy paste this link https://github.com/sashank24/NASA-Turbofan-Predictive-Maintenance/tree/main/notebook in this [nbviewer.jupyter.org](https://nbviewer.jupyter.org/) website and click the file with the '.ipynb' extension and wait for it to render (takes about 10 seconds)

-* created a model which can be used as a tool that estimates the RUL(remaining useful life) of an engine with an **Accuracy of 98%**
+* created a model which can be used as a tool that estimates the RUL(remaining useful life) of an engine.
+* Achieved an **ACCURACY OF 98%**
 * This model predicts the RUL of an engine and Outputs the value 1 or 0
 * '1' meaning that the engine is nearing its repair time, Hence it needs a check and '0' meaning safe to proceed
 * Features Engineered from the Cycle and generated new variable to label the engine